emekaogb/ai201-project1-unofficial-guide-starter/README.md

      results from an unrelated review" is an explanation. -->

 **Question that failed:**
+What are the easiest 400-level classes to take?
 **What the system returned:**
+I don't have any information on the easiest 400-level classes to take, as the context only mentions that classes like 412 (operating systems) and 417 (networks) are known to be difficult (source: reddit_guide.txt).
 **Root cause (tied to a specific pipeline stage):**
+Ingesting stage doesn't utilize documents that specify ease of upper-level courses.
 **What you would change to fix it:**
+Use documents that rank classes based on difficulty maybe from a reddit post on the r/UMD subreddit made by a student, that has a lot of karma and support.
 ---

 ## Spec Reflection